sskausik08/Genesis/Genesis-AEC-Readme.txt

 	python -O genesis.py -topo <topology-filename> -gpl <gpl-filename>

-To run Genesis with tactic enabled (the tactic to use is set in useTactic() method in GenesisSynthesiser.py, we have provided the tactics mentioned in the paper):
+To run Genesis with tactic enabled:

-	python -O genesis.py -topo <topology-filename> -gpl <gpl-filename> -useTactic
+	python -O genesis.py -topo <topology-filename> -gpl <gpl-filename> -useTactic <tactic>

+Our current implementation supports 4 tactics that can be supplied as arguments (implemented in useTactic() method in GenesisSynthesiser.py):
+	"noEdge" : the edge-to-edge path will not contain another edge switch in the path "valleyFree" : valley-free routing, that is paths are of the form eacae "len7" : Length of path <= 7
+	"noEdgeLen7" : Length of path <= 7 and does not contain another path.

+[Note: these tactics assume that each paths start and end at edge switches.
+New tactics can be added to generalize these tactics]

 To run Genesis using divide-and-conquer synthesis: